oscarcarlsson/ansible-restic/README.md

 This role will setup [Restic](https://restic.net/) backups on a Debian/Ubuntu machine using a systemd service and timer.

-It supports S3 backend or SFTP backend and will thus setup the SSH config and SSH private keys (see variables below).
+It supports all restic backends but will help you setup SSH keys if you go the SFTP route.
+It will optionally also download and install restic from GitHub.

 ## Role Variables

 ### Restic installation

-The role will download and install the restic binary (version `restic_version`) into `restic_path` if the file does not exist.
+The role will download and install the restic binary (version `restic_version`) into `restic_path` if the file does not exist, or if it's not of the right version.

 If you want to force the installation, overwrite the binary or update restic, you can run ansible with `--extra-vars restic_install=true`.

+If you are using an architecture different from Linux x86, set variable `restic_arch` to match.
+This is used as a suffix for downloading restic from [the Github release page](https://github.com/restic/restic/releases).
+Defaults to `linux_amd64`.

 ### Restic configuration